 It is this ‘sensible or perceptual shock’ that, Rancière argues, produces the undoing of the given systems of meaning within societies, and establishes other ‘networks of the sensible’, or, in other words, other possible reconfigurations of these accepted systems of meaning.
 In this context, therefore, merely to produce awareness of a situation is not enough to warrant the label engagé: a truly ‘political’ (or, in the context of this chapter, engagé) piece of art must produce a rupture with what we as an audience expect or feel we know.

 In Renaud’s case, the construction of his revolutionary singer-songwriter persona, together with the themes and characters that he presents in his songs, promotes merely an awareness of the cultural, social and political situation in France at the time of his writing.
-Where Renaud begins to generate rupture and thus encourage the reconfiguration of accepted significations associated with French culture, society and politics, is in the way he employs humour to subvert expectation.
+Where Renaud begins to generate ‘rupture’ and thus encourage the reconfiguration of accepted significations associated with French culture, society and politics, is in the way he employs humour to subvert expectation.
 The customary, unexpected punchlines (for example ‘Je suis une bande de jeunes’ (1977); ‘Ma gonzesse’ (1978)) and self-deprecating and humorous characterisation of the narrator (for example ‘Laisse béton (1975)) rely on the listener’s knowledge of the given systems of meaning within society, in order for the shock of the unexpected outcome, comparison or compliment to challenge that knowledge and allow for the creation of new meanings.
 In ‘Je suis une bande de jeunes’ (1977), for example, we expect the song to be about a group of loubards [yobbos] but then learn that the singer-songwriter in fact is alone.
 To be part of such a group and thus feel like he conforms to society’s expected role for a young person, the narrator must play all the various characters that would make up a gang.
 This denouement allows us then to create new meanings of what it means to be young in French society of the 1970s.

 Knowledge of the given systems of meaning is also important in regard to Renaud’s use of music.
 A knowledge of the significance of the chanson française leads us to expect that Renaud’s music will adhere to the ‘genre rules’ of chanson.
 According to the critics, this is a genre: in which the text takes precedence over the music; where hard work and artistry is valued over commercial concerns and industry practices; which is an authentic expression of what it means to be French (often in some ineffable way).
 Traditionally the musical accompaniment is simple, played on acoustic instruments (guitar, double bass, occasionally piano), to showcase lyrics that are complex, cleverly constructed and often said to be forms of contemporary poetry.
 Yet Renaud is well-known for using a wide range of musical instruments in his songs.
 He also references a variety of musical styles, including those most obviously associated with chanson (incorporating the stereotypical accordion and customary acoustic guitar and double bass), but also Anglophone rock, rhythm ‘n’ blues, American rock ‘n’ roll of the 1950s, country, love ballads, tango, and folk-music.
 As Hawkins points out, ‘the music of Renaud’s songs is usually fairly simple: a catchy melodic hook and predictable harmonies.
 The dimension of refinement comes in the extensive use of musical allusion and parody, which interacts with the satirical lyrics: the music is also that of the ironic double take’.
-This refinement, or what can also be termed musical métissage, constitutes a rupture in the listener’s expectations and allows a new interpretation of and reaction to the traditional genre of chanson: this is another facet of Renaud’s engagement.
+This refinement, or what can also be termed musical métissage, constitutes a ‘rupture’ in the listener’s expectations and allows a new interpretation of and reaction to the traditional genre of chanson: this is another facet of Renaud’s engagement.